melanienolan/gatsby-starter-tailwind-css/README.md

 [Tailwind CSS](https://tailwindcss.com/) is a utility-first CSS framework for rapidly building custom designs.

-This starter uses Tailwind CSS version 1.4.1 and therefore includes built-in PurgeCSS support through Tailwind itself.
+This starter uses Tailwind CSS v1.4.1 and therefore includes built-in PurgeCSS support through Tailwind itself.
 The starter sets you up with the following:

 - `src/css/tailwind.css` where Tailwind's `base`, `components` and `utilities` directives are injected
 - `tailwind.config.js` where you can customise the [Tailwind configuration](https://tailwindcss.com/docs/configuration/)